-Renters’ Rights Act: Key changes for self-managing landlords from 27 December 2025
+Renters’ Rights Act: Key changes for self-managing landlords after 27 December 2025

 Self-managing landlords reviewing paperwork ahead of new council compliance powers under the Renters’ Rights Act from 27 December 2025.

 For many self-managing landlords, day-to-day letting follows a familiar routine.
 You handle tasks when needed, keep the property running smoothly and update paperwork as situations arise.
-From 27 December 2025, that approach will need to become more structured.
+Now that the new rules are in force, this needs to be more structured.

-This is when the enforcement powers of the Renters’ Rights Act take effect, ahead of the major tenancy reforms arriving in May 2026.
-Local councils gain the ability to review how rental responsibilities were handled over the previous 12 months.
-It is not a dramatic shift in how you let, but it is a meaningful change in what must be documented and ready to share.
+This is when the enforcement powers of the Renters’ Rights Act 2025 took effect, ahead of the major tenancy reforms arriving in May 2026.
+Local councils can now review how rental responsibilities were handled over the previous 12 months.
+It is not a dramatic shift in how you let, but it is a meaningful change in what must be documented and kept ready to share.

-Parkers is helping landlords prepare now, before the new powers take effect.
+Parkers is helping landlords prepare now, that the new powers are in force.

 What the new rules actually mean for landlords

-From 27 December 2025, councils can request compliance-related records covering any tenancy activity within the previous 12 months.
-This stage does not yet introduce the wider tenancy reform elements, which begin in May 2026.
+Councils can now request compliance-related records covering any tenancy activity within the previous 12 months.
+This stage does not introduce the wider tenancy reform elements, which begin in May 2026.
 These may include:

 • Tenancy agreements